OWASP/www-project-secure-headers/tab_headers.md

 ## Expect-CT

-The Expect-CT header is used by a server to indicate that browsers should evaluate connections to the host emitting the header for Certificate Transparency compliance.
+The `Expect-CT` header is used by a server to indicate that browsers should evaluate connections to the host for Certificate Transparency compliance.

 Values
 Value	Description